* You are viewing the archive for the ‘Related conditions due to hypo’ Category

 But for hypothyroid patients, tobacco smoking presents another whammy.

-Additionally, another factor in the difficulty of quitting is that cortisol decreases when you try to quit.
 A 2006 research report found that the lowered cortisol after quitting is associated with smoking relapse and with reports of increased withdrawal severity and distress.
-So, when you already have adrenal fatigue, and you quit smoking – a double whammy against being successful.
+So, when you already have adrenal stress, and you quit smoking–a double whammy against being successful.

 READ DEBORAH’S STORY ABOUT HER ATTEMPT to STOP SMOKING.